WHAT IS THE CHASE 5/24 RULE AND WHY DOES IT MATTER?

 STRATEGY

 You will use your Chase Ultimate Rewards points for flights and to book Hyatt hotel stays.
-Get your Player Two involved to double the amount of points you earn.
+Get your Player Two involved to double the number of points you earn.

-If your travel goal is an International trip, you will follow the same plan above except you will omit the Southwest credit card (for now) and focus on:
+If your travel goal is an international trip, you will follow the same plan above except you will omit the Southwest credit card (for now) and focus on specific airlines cards and cards that earn transferable points like the:

 If you are not comfortable or able to qualify for a business credit card, I would fill your card spots with credit cards that have a limited, increased bonus or one that earns flexible points.
 Remember, it’s a marathon, not a sprint.